bxdoan/bxdoan/README.md

 <div align="center">

-> What’s money?
-A man is a success if he gets up in the morning and goes to bed at night and in between does what he wants to do.
+> The battles that count aren’t the ones for gold medals.
+The struggles within yourself–the invisible battles inside all of us–that’s where it’s at.

-> — Bob Dylan —
+> — Jesse Owens —

 </div>